Here's how to test, read, and use one.

-Monitoring blood glucose is a fundamental aspect of diabetes care.
-Most people with diabetes check their blood sugar.
-Here's an overview of how glucose meter technology works.
+Blood glucose monitoring is a fundamental aspect of diabetes care for both type 1 diabetes and type 2 diabetes (diabetes mellitus).
+Most people with diabetes check their blood glucose levels regularly on their own at home without the help of a healthcare provider.
+Here's an overview of how glucose meter technology and glucose testing works.

-How your meter measures the sugar in your blood
+How your glucose meter measures the sugar in your blood

 Blood glucose test strips contain a capillary that sucks the blood up into the test strip.
-It reaches an enzyme electrode where an electrical current is created.
+It reaches an enzyme electrode where the blood sample is mixed with a glucose oxidase enzyme, and an electrical current is created by the glucose meter.
 The charge passing through the electrode is proportional to the amount of glucose in the blood sample.
-So, if your meter reads 90 mg/dL, there are 90 milligrams of glucose in a deciliter of your blood.
+So, if your test results read 90 mg/dL, there are 90 milligrams of glucose in a deciliter of your blood.

 Alternative site testing

 Fingertips are sensitive because of the high concentration of nerves.
 To avoid the pain, many people draw blood from other areas.
-Most blood glucose meters were originally designed to be used with capillary blood taken from a finger prick.
-Some, including all of the meters we carry, have been approved for alternate site testing (AST), which is blood drawn from areas other than your fingertips, such as your palm or arm.
+Most blood glucose meters were originally designed to be used with capillary blood taken from a finger prick due to the highly accurate results from these blood glucose readings.
+Some meters, including all of the meters we carry, have been approved for alternate site testing (AST), which is blood drawn from areas other than your fingertips, such as your palm or arm.
 If you are interested in AST, read your meter directions to find out if it's approved for alternate site testing before attempting to make the change.

 When you test your blood sugar using any glucometer the result shows you an estimate of the amount of glucose in your blood.
-The accuracy standard for all meters says that glucose meters must show results that are within 20% of a laboratory standard 99% of the time (ours is within 15%, 99% of the time).
-Many factors can affect the accuracy of your meter's results, including temperature, levels of other substances (such as ascorbic acid) in your blood, traces of other elements on your skin (such as food residue), water, heat, the age of your test strips (check expiration dates), temperature and many more.
+The U.S. Food and Drug Administration (FDA) has a medical device accuracy standard for all glucose monitoring systems saying that glucose meters must show results that are within 20% of a laboratory result 99% of the time (ours is within 15%, 99% of the time).
+Many factors can affect the accuracy of your blood glucose monitor's results, including temperature, levels of other substances (such as ascorbic acid) in your blood, traces of other elements on your skin (such as food residue), water, heat, the age of your test strips (check expiration dates), and many more.

 Why control solution is important

-When you understand the process you can see why control solution is important.
-Control solution assists you in making sure that the chemicals on the test strips haven't been damaged.
+When you understand the process, you can see why control solution is important.
+Control solution assists you in making sure that the enzymes on the test strips haven't been damaged.
 The enzyme on test strips is very sensitive to environmental factors, as previously explained.
-Once test strips are shipped from their factory it is difficult to ensure environmental factors have not affected the enzymes on the test strips.
+Once test strips are shipped from the factory it is difficult to ensure environmental factors have not affected the enzymes on the test strips.
 If one is affected, all are in that shipped batch.
-Use control solution on the first strip you use from a new container to verify that yours are in good condition.
+Use control solution on the first strip you pull from a new container to verify that yours are in good condition.

 Need a new glucose meter?
 Don't overpay.
 See what we offer here.